lkoepsel/AVR_C/README.md

 # command to show the size of the code
 make size
 # command to clear out all the cruft created in compiling/linking/loading
 make all_clean
+# command to clear out the Library object files *file.o*, sometimes required if changes to Library files aren't appearing to work
+make all_clean
 ```